15 Bible Verses About Finding Your Purpose

 8. Psalm 37:4

-Context: David is instructing the faithful not to envy the wicked, but to trust God and delight in Him.
+Context.
+David instructs the faithful not to envy the wicked, but to trust God and delight in Him.

-What it means for you: As you draw closer to God, He shapes your desires to align with His purposes.
-The desires that remain after sustained prayer are often His direction for your life.
+What it means for you.
+As you draw closer to God, He shapes your desires to align with His purposes.
+The desires that remain after sustained prayer are often part of His direction for your life.

 9. 1 Corinthians 12:7

-What it means for you: You have at least one spiritual gift.
-It was given specifically to you for the benefit of others.
+What it means for you.
+You have at least one spiritual gift, given to you specifically for the benefit of others.
 Discovering it is part of discovering your calling.

 10. Ecclesiastes 3:1